opencast/helper-scripts/create-series/readme.md

-Create Opencast series
+Create Opencast Series
 ======================

-This script create a range of test series in opencast.
+This script creates a number of test series.
 The configuration is placed on top of the file.
-By default, this script create 1000 series on server localhost:8080.

 Usage:

-`sh create-series.sh`
+    sh create-series.sh